Ludek2/curve_stack/port_forwarding/readme.txt

 ##########################################################################################
 enable_forwarding.sh is a script that simplifies port forwarding set up.
-You can use it to redirect incomming network traffic on a defined port to different machine.
+You can use it to redirect incomming network traffic on a defined port to a different machine.
 ###########################################################################################

 SYNTAX: